Follow these guidelines to setup your Jellyfish for Davinci Resolve Collaboration.

 Computer 4: 172.27.10.4

-The database on the server-side is an on and off switch, we can enable it very quickly or you can actually do it yourself.
-In the Jellyfish Manager, go to Advanced and you will see a Resolve Database toggle that you just need to switch on.
+The database on the server-side is an on and off switch.
+You can do it very quickly in Jellyfish Manager.
+Simply go to Advanced and you will see a Resolve Database toggle that you just need to switch on.

-And for more information on the Resolve part, please check out this article our friend Robbie Carman from Mixing Light wrote.
+For more information on the Resolve side of things, please check out this article our friend Robbie Carman from Mixing Light wrote.